-Internet policy and code of practice
+Online safety policy and code of practice

-The school can provide access to the internet from desktop PCs/sufaces/laptops via the computer network and through a variety of electronic devices connected wirelessly to the network.
+The school can provide access to the internet from desktop PCs/surfaces/laptops via the computer network and through a variety of electronic devices connected wirelessly to the network.

 Whenever accessing the internet using the schools or personal equipment you must observe the code of practice below.